Curriculum Intent - Product Design

 - Forge tenable links between STEM subjects to build upon and broaden students perspective and skill set.

 Students will develop their theoretical knowledge through a mixture of theory lessons, practicals, disassembly and case studies.
 Each week they will explore the theory content ranging from fibre knowledge, emerging technologies in industry and social, historical and cultural influences on design.
 Students will apply their skills and theory knowledge to their NEA project (50%); Students will carry out the process of iterative design to investigate, design and manufacture a prototype that is based on a context of their choice and suits the needs of their target market.
 During the design and manufacturing stage students will apply and develop their practical and evaluative skills through experimentation and development of samples, they will follow health and safety practices and manufacturing processes used in industry (where applicable) to manufacture a finished prototype.

 A level Product Design

 |Link to course specification

 Studying Product Design naturally leads to ways of extending learning outside of the classroom.
-Students are encouraged

-	to conduct primary research and experience products and events first hand.
-In Year 12 students visit sites and buildings

-	to independently to carry out research that will inform their product design tasks.
-Students in Year 13 carry out their

-	own research specific to their project.
-This has included trips to the local forge, attending ‘Bikefest’ at the NEC,
+Students are encouraged to conduct primary research and experience products and events first hand.
+In Year 12 students visit galleries, museums, sites and buildings to independently carry out research that informs their work.
+Students in Year 13 carry out their own research specific to their project.
+This can be as varied as working directly with charities, or trips to the local forge.
+Students are encouraged to work collaboratively with a ‘real world’ client to support the development of their designs and testing prototypes.

-	working with and finding a business client and visiting the local Sea Scout Centre to find out about and test canoes.

-	Allied to this, we offer a trip to the renowned Design Museum in London and support entries into national competitions.

 ‘I chose Product Design because I was intrigued to find out how things are made.
-I love the subject and have learnt a

-	lot of practical skills that I can apply to everyday life.’‘Product Design has developed my technical thinking and has

-	proven a great asset to me with employment and further education.’
+I love the subject and have learnt a lot of practical skills that I can apply to everyday life.’‘Product Design has developed my technical thinking and has proven a great asset to me with employment and further education.’